mateog4712/CParty-RawData/README.md

 #### PseudoknotFreePOC

-PseudoknotFreePOC contains the proof of concept results for the comparision between CParty and and RNAFold's partition function when looking at pseudoknot-free structure.
-Each program was given an empty structure as input.
+PseudoknotFreePOC contains the proof of concept results for the comparision between CParty and and RNAFold's partition function when looking at pseudoknot-free structures.
+Within the folder.
+EmptyInput, each program was given an empty structure as input.
 This ensures that CParty is calculating the partition function for only pseudoknot-free structures as well.
+Within the folder, FullInput, each program was given the full reference structure as input.
+This shows that CParty is not predicting pseudoknots in structures which do not contain them.

 #### TimeAndSpace